 In California, the economic loss rule generally prohibits individuals from recovering damages for purely economic losses, including lost profits.
 In this context, a purely “economic loss” occurs where the plaintiff has suffered no appreciable personal injuries or property damage, such as improper construction work that has not caused any out-of-pocket damage to the structure.
 Despite this rule, a pure economic loss can be recovered in a limited number of circumstances.
 For example, if the parties are in a special relationship where the plaintiff was an intended beneficiary of a particular transaction, but was harmed by the defendant’s negligence in carrying it out, the economic loss rule will not apply.
 The circumstances of the case will determine whether the parties are in a special relationship that the law will recognize.

-If you or a loved one was injured by a defective product, you are urged to contact the LA catastrophic injury lawyers at ACTS Law at your earliest convenience.
+If you or a loved one was injured by a defective product, you are urged to contact the LA catastrophic injury lawyers at ACTS LAW at your earliest convenience.
 We will thoroughly review your case and determine who is responsible for the defective product that caused your injuries.
 Our skilled legal team will work tirelessly to protect your rights.
-To schedule a free consultation, call us today at 833-ACTS-LAW opens phone dialeror contact us online.
+To schedule a free consultation, call us today at 833-228-7529 or contact us online.
 From our offices in San Diego and Los Angeles, we serve clients throughout Southern California.